By Ian Booth on 29 Aug 2019

 This would result in a 404 error;

 The developer scenario is fairly easy to diagnose when performing a technical website crawl.
-You could check the inlinks to a particular 404 page using a tool such as screaming frog.
+You could check the internal links to a particular 404 page using a tool such as screaming frog.
 However, the email campaign may be a bit harder to diagnose.
 You might think that your sales email campaign performed terribly due to a low sales return.
-Often times, this is due to a mistyped URL, which would have resulted in a 404 (or a 410 error, as is common in many ecommerce platforms) to the end customer and caused an understandably low conversion rate.
+Often times, this is due to a mistyped URL, which would have resulted in a 404 (or a 410 error, as is common in many eCommerce platforms) to the end customer and caused an understandably low conversion rate.

 Therefore, it’s always a good idea to send a test email before bulk sending an email campaign to your prospective customers.